LSparkzwz/atac-roma-open-data-ingestion-system/README.md

 The open data is given in real time by [Atac Roma](https://romamobilita.it/it/tecnologie/open-data).

+This project has been developed using [ATAC-Monitor](http://www.atacmonitor.com/) as an example of data ingestion infrastructure.

 You can visualize an example of the results of the data elaboration [here](https://lsparkzwz.github.io/atacmonitor/), under Average waiting minutes, Longest waiting time and Average waiting time by Location and Waiting times divided by Rome districts and neighborhoods.

 ### Setup: